What are the Benefits of Bhujangasana?

 Anything not to do with Bhujangasana?

 Do not overstretch or force yourself further than you can go without pain throughout your whole body.
-Also, don’t lock the knees while doing the pose – keep them slightly bent so that you can relax into it without tensing too much or feeling the strain on your lower back.
-If needed, turn the upper knee a little bit until more flexible.
+Also, don’t lock the knees while doing the pose – keep them slightly bent to relax without tensing too much or feeling the strain on your lower back.
+If needed, turn the upper knee somewhat until it is more flexible.

 How many calories does Bhujangasana burn?

-Depending on how long you hold, the pose will determine how many calories it burns – anywhere from 36-180.
-It is best to do bhujangasana early in the morning when fasting because your body will burn more calories doing this pose than at any other time of day.
+Depending on how long you hold it, the pose will determine how many calories it burns—anywhere from 36 to 180.
+Doing bhujangasana early in the morning when fasting is best because your body will burn more calories doing this pose than at any other time of day.

 What muscles does Bhujangasana work?